Antigua & Barbuda might go “full bitcoin” and accept the digital currency for government services.

 “It is absolute a delight for us here.
 I, too, from the minister responsible for information technology, [am] responsible for the bitcoin work and to see cryptocurrency as it emerges and put Antigua to the forefront of this development.
 So I’m delighted.
 I welcome this development and I’m looking forward for the project’s implementation in every step,” he said.

 Mr. Ayre has become a large figure on the island thanks to its controversial Citizenship-by-Investment program, a common scheme in the Caribbean for the small countries there to create additional income for government services.
+Many people internationally have already begun searching terms such as “Best Bitcoin IRA” in order to begin investing in the currency, and there are hopes that it will have a beneficial effect on the local economy.

 Well-known Bitcoin entrepreneur Roger Ver launched a website called Passport for Bitcoin, which helped individuals buy citizenship for the cypto-currency on the island of St. Kitts, but the island quickly ensured the service was shut down and made a statement that it did not accept Bitcoin for Citizenship.